US government works to 'cocoon' old nuclear reactors

 The cocoon plan for K-East and K-West is to basically construct steel buildings around them.
 Each building is 158 feet (48.2 meters) long, 151 feet (46 meters) wide and 123 feet (37.5 meters) tall, French said.
 The two steel buildings will cost less than $10 million each.

 The government also operated five plutonium production reactors at the Savannah River Site in South Carolina during the Cold War.
-All of those are also shut down, although several of the reactor buildings are being used to store radioactive materials.
+All of those are also shut down, although three of the reactor buildings are being used to store radioactive materials Two of the reactors at Savannah River are closed but under a different procedure than the Hanford reactors, said Amy Boyette, a spokeswoman for Savannah River.

 Future generations will decide the final disposition of the eight Hanford reactors, French said.
 They will likely be dismantled and buried in the central area of the Hanford site, away from the river.